PerCoR: Evaluating Commonsense Reasoning in Persian via Multiple-Choice Sentence Completion: Conclusion

 \section{Conclusion}

 We introduced \textbf{\textsc{PerCoR}}, a 106K-example benchmark that fills a major evaluation gap for commonsense reasoning in Persian.
-Our conjunction-based extraction strategy generates natural sentence-completion pairs from static prose, while DRESS-AF produces hard, language-agnostic distractors without resorting to LLM generation.
-Benchmarking 32 models reveals a persistent ten-point gap between the strongest open and closed systems, and qualitative analysis highlights residual weaknesses in discourse-level reasoning.
+Our conjunction-based extraction strategy yields natural sentence–completion pairs from diverse prose, and DRESS-AF selects challenging, human-written distractors while avoiding stylistic artifacts associated with LLM-generated options.
+Evaluating 32 models reveals a persistent ten-point gap between the strongest open-source and proprietary systems, while qualitative analysis exposes systematic failures on examples requiring subtle syntactic, temporal, or discourse-level reasoning.
+Together with early signs of transferability to downstream Persian tasks, these results show that \textsc{PerCoR} provides a robust benchmark, a fine-grained diagnostic tool, and a valuable resource for transfer learning in low-resource settings.

 Future work will (i) extend our language-agnostic pipeline to other languages by adapting conjunction lists and applying DRESS-AF, and (ii) conduct expert-based human evaluation to establish a high-quality gold standard for ambiguous cases.
 We believe \textsc{PerCoR} will catalyse research on multilingual commonsense reasoning and foster the development of more robust, culturally-aware language models.